Islam0mar/rcrl/README.md

 - ```cmake path/to/repo``` - call cmake to generate the build files
 - ```cmake --build .``` - compiles the project
 - the resulting binary is ```host_app``` in ```bin``` of the build folder

-## Recipe

-- Text input is feed to clang.
-- Traverse the parsed code for functions & variables definition "ignore errors".
-- Add export prefix for them and put them in plugin.cpp.
-- Every non-parsed text would be regarded as once in plugin.cpp.
-- Append plugin.hpp with functions prototypes and extern variables.
-- Load library with `RTLD_GLOBAL`, so variables can be reused.

-## TODO

-- [ ] resolve license: GNU General Public License
-- [x] use libclang
-- [x] replace tiny process with boost process
-- [ ] rewrite test cases
-- [x] smarter header generation for functions and variables
-- [x] *support class,struct,enum,... def.
-- [ ] allow redefinition (currently shadow subsequent variables except in the same buffer RTLD_DEEPBIND)
-- [ ] test on windows
-- [ ] check for errors in compilation
-- [ ] check for errors in compiler command
-- [ ] add timeout for compilation
-- [x] add an option to add link flags
-- [ ] maybe use [zapcc](https://github.com/yrnkrn/zapcc) for better a compilation time

 ## Copyright